bytejungle/R6-weather-project/README.md

 - Daily reports do not need to be accessible by end users.

 ## Design Decisions
-- WeatherBit API was chosen as it had been recommended, offers a generous free tier, and has a suitable endpoint for interpretable weather forecasting.
+- WeatherBit API was chosen as it offers a generous free tier, and has a suitable endpoint for interpretable weather forecasting.
 - DaisyUI was chosen as a TailwindCSS component library for the project to save time developing a simple frontend.
 - A spinner displays when loading data so the user has knowledge that their request is being served.
 - ReactJS was used for the frontend.
 A limited amount of components were created so the project didn't become unnecessarily complicated.